bjdawson23/ml_classification_branton/peer_review.md

 - Feature Selection & Justification: All 13 inputs were chosen as they have a strong correlation with heart disease.
 - Reflections are well thought out and easy to read.

+I chose Anjana's project to review as it covered the same heart disease analysis that I did and found it very interesting.
+There is a second notebook completed covering HR Employee Attrition.
+**GREAT WORK ON BOTH!!**

 ## 4-point Repository Checklist

 Verify the repository contains:

-[x] Jupyter Notebook with proper name, numbered sections and reflections.
+[x] Jupyter Notebook has proper name, numbered sections and reflections.
-[x] README.md (see above)
-[x] Dataset, stored in a data folder.
-[x] Peer Review (peer_review.md).
+[x] README.md - the README file is very well organized and informative and has required information and project links [x] Dataset, stored in a data folder.
+There is a data folder with the requied data file(s) [x] Peer Review (peer_review.md) - there is a required peer review file with a completed review.

 ## 📋 Review Summary

 This peer review evaluates the heart disease classification project across multiple dimensions including methodology, code quality, analysis depth, and presentation.
 The project demonstrates solid machine learning fundamentals with room for enhancement in advanced techniques.

-This project demonstrates strong foundational machine learning skills with practical application to healthcare.
-The author shows excellent understanding of algorithm characteristics and appropriate feature engineering.
-The systematic comparison approach and honest assessment of limitations indicate mature analytical thinking.

 **Key Takeaways for Author:**

-1. Your systematic approach to algorithm comparison is exemplary
+1. The systematic approach to algorithm comparison is exemplary
 2. Feature engineering shows good domain knowledge
-3. Consider adding cross-validation and hyperparameter tuning for more robust results
-4. Statistical significance testing would strengthen conclusions

-**Recommendation**: This work provides an excellent foundation for more advanced machine learning projects.
-Consider extending to ensemble methods or deep learning approaches in future iterations.

 ---